QuentinRa/blog.quentinra.dev/programming-languages/others/documents/rst/index.md

 <div class="row row-cols-md-2 mt-3"><div>

-Table are a pain to write.
+Tables are a pain to write.
 You need the number of equals (`=`) below the title of the column to be higher than any value inside the table.

 ```md!
 =====  =====  =======